krasserm/machine-learning-notebooks/README.md

 [scientific programming libraries](https://www.scipy.org/) such as [NumPy](http://www.numpy.org/),
 [SciPy](https://scipy.org/scipylib/index.html), [pandas](http://pandas.pydata.org/) and
 [matplotlib](http://matplotlib.org/) in a machine learning context.
-The solutions are provided as [Jupyter](http://jupyter.org/) Python notebooks.
+The solutions are provided as [Jupyter](http://jupyter.org/) notebooks.
 Developers new to scikit-learn hopefully find them useful to see how the machine learning topics covered in the course relate to the [scikit-learn API](http://scikit-learn.org/stable/modules/classes.html).
 In their current state, the notebooks neither explain machine learning basics nor introduce the used libraries.
 For learning machine learning basics I highly